Majority dynamics on trees and the dynamic cavity method: Introduction

-It is not too difficult to show that $\theta_{*}(k)<1$ for all $k$.
-A simple quantitative estimate is provided by the next result. \begin{lemma} For all $k\ge 3$, denote by $\rho_{\rm c}(k)$ the threshold density for the appearance of an infinite cluster of occupied vertices in bootstrap percolation with threshold $\lfloor (k+1)/2\rfloor$.
+It is not too difficult to show that $\theta_{*}(k)<1$ for all~$k$.
+The majority process is related to the simpler process of bootstrap percolation \mbox{\cite{PeresCore,FontesTree}}.
+The next lemma formalizes this connection, yielding a nontrivial upper bound on $\theta_{*}(k)$. \begin{lemma} For all $k\ge3$, denote by $\rho_{\mathrm{c}}(k)$ the threshold density for the appearance of an infinite cluster of occupied vertices in bootstrap percolation with threshold $\lfloor(k+1)/2\rfloor$.
 Then